krispya/react-three-update/README.md

 npm install react-three-update # or yarn add react-three-update
 ```

 Unity provides a [strict ordering of events](https://docs.unity3d.com/Manual/ExecutionOrder.html) that many game developers are familiar with.
 Meanwhile, react-three-fiber only has `useFrame` and lacks a fixed update method. react-three-update solves this by extending `useFrame` to have a strict sequence of update hooks along with a fixed frame loop.
-The updates are executed in the following order: `useEarlyUpdate`, `useFixedUpdate`, `useUpdate`, `useLateUpdate` and then rendering.
+The updates are executed in the following order: `useEarlyUpdate`, `useFixedUpdate`, `useUpdate`, `useLateUpdate` and then `useRenderUpdate`.

-👉 Note: By default `useFrame` will execute after `useLateUpdate` and before rendering.
-This means most react-three-fiber and Drei components will occur after `useLateUpdate`.
+👉 Note: The default `useFrame` priority aligns with the update stage (priority of 0).
+This means Drei components will generally occur during the update stage along with most other business logic.

 ## How it works